diecatiamonteiro/dog-breath-counter-TypeScript/README.md

   - Age
   - Gender
   - Veterinarian's details (name, clinic name, phone number, email, address)
-  - Maximum breathing rate (default is 30 BPM, Breaths per minute)
+  - Maximum breathing rate (default is 30 BPM)
 - After saving, I am redirected back to the **My Dogs** page.

 #### My Dogs Page --> Dog Profile Page

 - As a user, I want to click on a dog card on **My Dogs** page and be redirected to its **Dog Profile** page.
 - As a user, I want to see the following information in the **Dog Profile** page:
-  - **Dog Info**: name, photo
+  - **Dog Info**:
+    - name
+    - age
+    - breed
+    - photo
   - **Resting respiratory rate**:
     - Maximum breath rate, eg 30 BPM (set when adding dog under **Add Dog** page)
     - Average breath rate, eg 28 BPM (average of all the breaths logged by the user)
   - **Veterinarian**:
     - If added, show the vet info
-    - If not, show a "+" button to add vet info (redirects to **Add Dog** page)
+    - If not, show a "Add" button to add vet info (redirects to **Edit Dog** page)
   - **Share data**:
-    - Select a date range (model with options Last 7, 15, 30, All logs)
+    - Select a date range
-    - Share via email (opens email form with dog name, graph, logs as the body of the email)
-    - Download PDF (includes same content)
+    - Download PDF
+    - Share via email (only available in development due to time limit on Vercel's free tier)
   - **Breathing Logs**:
     - Graph of breathing rate history
-    - List of logs (date, time, BPM, delete button per log)
+    - List of logs (date, BPM, comments, delete button per log)

 #### Dog Profile Page --> Breathing Monitor Page

-- As a user, I want to click the 'Add Breathing Rate' button at the bottom of the **Dog Profile** page to go to the **Breathing Monitor** page.
+- As a user, I want to click the 'Track Breathing' button at the top/bottom of the **Dog Profile** page to go to the **Breathing Monitor** page.
-- As a user, I want to select a duration for measurement on the **Breathing Monitor** page: modal with options 15 Seconds, 30 Seconds, 60 Seconds.
+- As a user, I want to select a duration for measurement on the **Breathing Monitor** page: 15 Seconds, 30 Seconds, 60 Seconds.
 - As a user, I want to manually tap a heart icon to log a breath in the **Breathing Monitor** page:
   - Seconds decrease as user taps
   - Breath count increases with each tap
-- As a user, I can enable heartbeat sound via a sound icon on the top right corner of the **Breathing Monitor** page.
 - As a user, and once the measurement is done, I can view a modal showing:
   - Breath Count
-  - Seconds
-  - BPM
   - Comment field
   - Confirm: saves log and closes modal
   - Cancel: discards log and closes modal
-- As a user, I can stop the log by clicking on the left arrow icon on the top left corner of the **Breathing Monitor** page and return to the **Dog Profile** page.
+- As a user, I can stop the breathing tracking by clicking on the button Stop Tracking in the **Breathing Monitor** page and return to the duration selection.

 ## Project Structure